Tmw/eetf/README.md

 The actual `term_to_binary` implementation is a BIF (builtin function) which explains the difference in performance.

 ## Benchmark
-to see how horribly it performs I ran a benchmark using Benchee.
+To see how horribly it performs I ran a benchmark using Benchee.
+As you can see for all types the handrolled version performs way worse than the native one (no surprises there).
+The only types that come _somewhat_ close are empty lists, int32 and int8
 <details>

 <summary>The results:</summary>